GoogleCloudPlatform/esp-v2/README.md

 * [Application Observability](https://cloud.google.com/endpoints/docs/grpc/tracing):
 Understand and debug problems with your API or ESPv2 by viewing traces and application logs.

+* Multi Transport Protocols: ESPv2 supports HTTP/1.1, HTTP/2, websockets, gRPC and gRPC-web.

+* Security: ESPv2 supports TLS for downstream and upstream, also mTLS for upstream connections, for both HTTP and gRPC.

+* Dynamic Routing: ESPv2 can route traffic across multiple remote upstream services.

+* Health Checks: ESPv2 can actively monitor your services.

 ## Getting Started

 The official Google Cloud Endpoints documentation contains tutorials and detailed documentation